Current Code: 0.88

 All Haunts are 45 seconds (the timer pauses if the ball enters the bumpers).
 If you drain during a Haunt, you won’t be able to access it again until you’ve completed all of them.

-Completing any Haunt will begin the Trailer Trash bonus round and advance your rank towards Director’s Cut.
-Completing your first two Haunts awards an instant Extra Ball.
-If a Multiball is running, Trailer Trash will start after the Multiball has ended.
+Completing any Haunt will qualify the Trailer Trash bonus round at the House and advance your rank towards Director’s Cut.
+Completing your first two Haunts lights Extra Ball.

 There are six main Haunts in the game.
 These can be accessed even without the Skeleton Key.

-- Night of the Living Dead: First, escape to the House by shooting the Entrance for the base value; you can increment this two times by shooting both ramps before you enter the House.
+- Night of the Living Dead: (Right side of house, basement window) First, escape to the House by shooting the Entrance for the base value; you can increment this two times by shooting both ramps before you enter the House.
 Then, destroy 7 Ghouls by making any lit shot for the base value again; after making a shot, it will turn off so it can’t be made again.
 Afterwards, enter the Cellar (or destroy additional Ghouls to increment the base value), and then shoot the House Entrance to finish the mode.

-- Teenagers from Outer Space: All shots except for the House Entrance are lit.
+- Teenagers from Outer Space: (Left side of house, attic window) All shots except for the House Entrance are lit.
 Shoot any of them for the base value increasing by 50k per shot; after making a shot, it will turn off so it can’t be made again.
 After making four shots, the right orbit will light: make this shot for the base value and you’ll light the House Entrance to finish the mode.
+You can increase the value scored by making the Entrance through spinner hits.

-- The Brain That Wouldn’t Die: Shoot the House Entrance for the base value, then shoot any of the other five shots for the same value.
+- The Brain That Wouldn’t Die: (Left side of house, garage window #1) Shoot the House Entrance for the base value, then shoot any of the other five shots for the same value.
 If a shot is made, it will turn off until a different shot is made.
 During the last 15 seconds of the mode, shoot the left and right ramp to collect the completion value for each shot, then make the House Entrance to finish the mode.

-- The Manster: Shoot the left ramp, Garage, House Entrance, right ramp, and Crypt in any order for the base value + 50k per increment.
+- The Manster: (Left side of house, garage window #2) Shoot the left ramp, Garage, House Entrance, right ramp, and Crypt in any order for the base value + 50k per increment.
 Afterwards, make 7 of any shot (except for the Garage) to collect the base value for each shot.
 Finally, make a shot into the Cellar to finish the mode.

-- Manos: The Hands of Fate: All shots except for the House Entrance are lit.
+- Manos: The Hands of Fate: (Right side of house, middle floor window) All shots except for the House Entrance are lit.
 Shoot any of them for the base value + 50k per increment (and a good sound effect).
 After 7 shots, shoot into the Cellar to collect the base value again, and shoot the House Entrance to finish the mode.

 Along with the six main Haunts, there are several bonus Haunts that can be selected if you’ve obtained the Skeleton Key.
-These are not in the code yet.
+Most of these are not in the code yet - stay tuned!

 This bonus round is awarded after completing any Haunt.
-The House Entrance will light on a hurry-up timer to award you the total amount of points you scored during the Haunt again.
-The value can be increased by shooting either ramp but this rule seems really vague and unclear on the current code.
-If Multiball is active when a Haunt has been completed, Trailer Trash will activate after the Multiball has ended.
+The House Entrance will light on a hurry-up timer to award you 50% of the total amount of points you scored during the Haunt again.
+The value can be increased to 75% through shooting either the left or right ramp, or 100% by shooting both ramps before collecting the value at the House.
+If Multiball is active when a Haunt has been completed, you will still be able to play Trailer Trash during the Multiball.
+Progress towards Haunts and other objectives can still be made during Trailer Trash.

 Haunt Wizard Modes